itsmodassir/aerostic/README.md

-# Welcome to your BlogCraft project
+# Welcome to your Aerostic project

 ## Project info